bhanuc/react-native-fs-store/README.md

 const AsyncStorage = new Store('default');
 ```

-# Change the store to AsyncStorage in production & use the fs fallback in development (0.1.x onwards only)
+# To Change the store to AsyncStorage in production & use the fs fallback in development (0.1.x onwards only)

 ```
 import AsyncStorage from "react-native-fs-store/index";